jbossws/jbossws.github.io/_posts/2024-05-31-new-throttling-feature.md

 - totalProcessingTime

-User can define the limit number for each metric to limit the request to this endpoint.For example, if we define the faultCount reaches 5, it will throttle the request and return 429 (Server Busy) response to the client.
+User can define the limit number for each metric to limit the request to this endpoint.For example, if we define the requests number reaches 5, it will throttle the request and return 429 (Server Busy) response to the client.
 ```
 <jaxws-config xmlns="urn:jboss:jbossws-jaxws-config:4.0" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xmlns:javaee="http://java.sun.com/xml/ns/javaee"
   xsi:schemaLocation="urn:jboss:jbossws-jaxws-config:4.0 schema/jbossws-jaxws-config_4_0.xsd">